orbeon/orbeon-forms-doc/xforms/filter.md

 1. Deploy Orbeon Forms as usual, typically in the `/orbeon` context.
 Follow the [installation instructions][5] and the [Orbeon Forms Tutorial][6] if needed.
 2. Deploy your own application as a separate WAR.
-3. Copy `WEB-INF/lib/orbeon-xforms-filter.jar` from the Orbeon Forms WAR into your application's `WEB-INF/lib/` directory.
+3. Copy `WEB-INF/lib/orbeon-xforms-filter.jar` from `orbeon-xforms-filter.war` into your application's `WEB-INF/lib/` directory.
 4. Configure your application's `web.xml` as described in the previous section to setup the Orbeon Forms XForms filter.
 5. Setup your application in cross-context mode, as described in the previous section.
-6. From the uncompressed `orbeon``.war`, you can remove:
+6. From the uncompressed `orbeon.war`, you can remove:
-    * All the files under `WEB-INF/resources`, except the directory `WEB-INF/resources``/config` and its content.
+    * All the files under `WEB-INF/resources`, except the directory `WEB-INF/resources/config` and its content.
 (This directory contains configuration files which you might want to change, in particular the [properties files][7].)
     * All the application-server or portal configuration files under `WEB-INF`; namely: `jboss-web.xml`, `jonas-web.xml`, `liferay-display.xml`, `liferay-portlet.xml`, `portlet.xml`, `sun-web.xml`, `weblogic.xml`.
 (The application-server specific files contain an example of how to declare a data source, so you can safely remove those files even if they are for the application server you are using.)
     * The `WEB-INF/classes` directory.
     * The `WEB-INF/commons-cli-1_0.jar` file.